How to Socialise a Puppy: A Comprehensive Guide

 • Don’t force interactions.
 Let your puppy warm up at their own pace.

-Fun Puppy Socialization Activities
+Fun Puppy Socialisation Activities

 Puppy Classes

-Structured puppy kindergarten classes allow pups to learn while socializing with other dogs and people.
+Structured puppy kindergarten classes allow pups to learn while socialising with other dogs and people.
 Classes for young puppies focus on play, not obedience drills.
 Ask your vet for age-appropriate class recommendations in your area.

 Playdates

-Set up one-on-one puppy playdates with friend’s vaccinated, compatible dogs.
+Set up one-on-one puppy playdates with friends vaccinated, compatible dogs.
 Start in a familiar setting then try neutral territory.
 Keep sessions brief and supervised.
 The goal is to teach appropriate interactions.

 Explore New Environments